idecentralize-finance/decentralized-alien-manual/protocol/support/metamask.md

 Step 2

-Click on the Metamask logo in the upper right hand corner of your browser.
+Click  "Get Started" and it will begin the setup process.

 Step 3

-Read and agree to the terms and conditions.
+Enter a Password and click "Create" to make your wallet.

 Step 4

-Enter a Password and click "Create" to make your wallet.
+Read and agree to the terms and conditions.

 Step 5

-Next, a set of 12 words will appear, you need to write them down somewhere safe in the exact order they appear.
-Once you have them witten down, click "Proceed"
+Next, a short video will talk to you about the Metamask wallet.
+Then, a blurred out box will appear, click it and you will see your 12 word seed phrase.
+You need to write them down somewhere safe in the exact order they appear.
+Once you have them written down, then proceed with the setup.

 Step 6